Harsalmin/4A00EK44-3012-project-work-salminen-harri/README.md

 application. you can also open the `contacts.txt` file to see changes being made to the database.

-I fyou would like to view the documentation, use file explorer of your OS to navigate to the doc folder under the cloned project folder and open the index.html file.
+If you would like to view the documentation, use file explorer of your OS to navigate to the doc folder under the cloned project folder and open the index.html file.